voxik/culture/README.md

 git submodule add http://github.com/celluloid/culture.git
 ```

-Make extra sure `http://` is used and no other method of inclusion, as CI needs it to be `http://`
+Make sure `http://` is used and no other method of inclusion, as CI needs it to be `http://`

 Once you've done that, read up on [Celluloid::Sync](SYNC.md) and [RuboCop](rubocop/README.md)